 Risk factors may differ for breast cancer with specific features or even by tumor location in the breast.
 The best source of accurate information on specific breast cancer features is the medical record.

-Please call toll-free at 877-4SISTER (877-474-7837), and follow instructions for enrolled participants.
-Or, if you like, you can e-mail the Sister Study at firstname.lastname@example.org or go to the Ask a Question email form on our website and a Sister Study helpdesk staff member will answer your questions.
-However, be mindful that we cannot protect your personal information via this email format therefore if you would like to ask about something that is sensitive in nature, we encourage you instead to call us toll-free at 877-4SISTER (877-474-7837) and follow directions for enrolled participants.
+Please call toll-free at 877-4SISTER (877-474-7837) or go to the Contact Us form on our website and a Sister Study helpdesk staff member will answer your questions.
+You can also e-mail the Sister Study at firstname.lastname@example.org, however, be mindful that we cannot protect your personal information via this email format.

 Here are some breast cancer resources, including some with experts available to answer your specific questions.